You'll never run out of things to see and do in the West.

 Shannon Airport’s director at that time, Brendan O'Regan, submitted a proposal to the government to establish a distinct manufacturing zone with special tax incentives.
 This would create much needed jobs and specific Shannon Airport bound air traffic.
 The site adjacent to the airport was established in 1959, and expanded some years later to include Smithstown.

 From time to time we would like to contact you with news and information about our events and services.
-Please complete the form if you wish to receive communications from us.
+Please SUBSCRIBE if you wish to receive communications from Shannon Commercial Properties.